The physical properties of candidate neutrino-emitter blazars: Introduction

-Bearing this in mind, in this paper we explore the physical properties of the full set of 52 candidate neutrino-emitters $-$ which may include a non-negligible number of spurious associations $-$ and compare them to those of the general blazar population.
-Based on the energy of the IceCube neutrino dataset, these candidate neutrino emitters may be capable of accelerating protons to energies up to the petaelectronvolt (PeV) range.
-Therefore, we refer to them as candidate \saysay{PeVatron blazars}.
 We provide a first multiwavelength characterization of the intrinsic physical properties of the $52$ candidate neutrino-emitter blazars, exploiting optical spectroscopy complemented by radio and $\gamma$-ray information from the literature.

-As the production of neutrinos depends on the object's accretion regime and radiation field properties (within lepto-hadronic frameworks), studying the behavior at different frequencies probes various aspects of the underlying physics \citep[see e.g.,][]{FichetDC:2023, SanchezZaballa:2025, Pfeiffer_BT, Pfeiffer_MT}.
+As the production of neutrinos depends on the object's accretion regime and radiation field properties (within lepto-hadronic frameworks), studying the behavior at different frequencies probes various aspects of the underlying physics \citep[see, e.g.,][]{FichetDC:2023, SanchezZaballa:2025, Pfeiffer_BT, Pfeiffer_MT}.
 Section \ref{sec:class} introduces the blazar classification scheme based on the intrinsic physical properties used in this work.
 Section \ref{sec: sample} addresses the blazar sample.
-Sections \ref{sec:dataset} and \ref{sec: analysis} describe the employed dataset and the procedure that we adopted in the analysis.
-Then, Section \ref{sec:comparison} presents our findings about the properties of the sources and discusses the results in the broader context of the overall blazar population.
+In Sections \ref{sec:dataset} and \ref{sec: analysis}, we describe the employed dataset and the procedure that we adopted in the analysis.
+Then, in Section \ref{sec:comparison} we present our findings about the properties of the sources and discuss the results in the broader context of the overall blazar population.
+This work assumes a flat $\Lambda$CDM cosmology with $\rm{H}_{\rm 0} = 69.6~\rm{km}\cdot{\rm s}^{-1}\cdot\rm{Mpc}^{-1}$, $\Omega_{\rm 0} = 0.29$ and $\Omega_{\Lambda} = 0.71$.